Continuous monitoring for noisy intermediate-scale quantum processors

-The minimization in Eq.~\eqref{eq:opt_problem} with respect to the elements of ${\bf G}$, namely quantum channels $\{\Phi_l^t\}$, is realized by a gradient based Riemannian optimization~\cite{boumal2020introduction, absil2009optimization} that preserves CPTP constraints on the elements of ${\bf G}$.
-To calculate gradient of the loss function defined in Eq.~\eqref{eq:cost_func} we utilize an automatic differentiation technique~\cite{liao2019differentiable}.
-In particular we found the Riemannian adaptive moment estimation (RAdam) algorithm \cite{becigneul2018riemannian, li2020efficient} to be efficient.
+The minimization procedure in Eq.~\eqref{eq:opt_problem} with respect to the elements of ${\bf G}$, namely quantum channels $\{\Phi_l^t\}$, is realized by the gradient based Riemannian optimization technique~\cite{boumal2020introduction, absil2009optimization} that preserves CPTP constraints on the elements of ${\bf G}$.
+To calculate gradient of the loss function defined in Eq.~\eqref{eq:cost_func}, we utilize automatic differentiation~\cite{liao2019differentiable}.
+In particular, the Riemannian adaptive moment estimation (RAdam) algorithm~\cite{becigneul2018riemannian, li2020efficient} is efficient.
 The implementation of the RAdam algorithm for CPTP constraints is taken from \textsc{QGOpt} package~\cite{luchnikov2021qgopt}.